dnkmmr69420/HIAC/README.md

 - Adds `uhe` for executing applications as normal user on the host and `rhe` for executing applications as root on the host.
 It does the same thing as `distrobox-host-exec` but you type less letters

-- Symlinks /run/host/etc/os-release to /etc/os-release in the container to trick fetch programs that it is the host OS

 - Creates several symlinks against /usr/bin/distrobox-host-exec for fetch programs to detect host package count

 - Installs `gcompat` for glibc support and `xz` for tar.xz support